 - Proteolytic cleavage of a proenzyme

-We only discuss the Allosteric regulation and Covalent modification in this Post.
+But here, we only discuss the Allosteric regulation and Covalent modification in this article.

 - feed-forward activators or